Grandfathering | Home Inspection | Building Code | Santa Clarita

 The role of your home inspector

 The home inspection business is not all about buying a flashlight, making a website and kissing up to as many realtors who you think will help propel your career.
-Is about protection.
+It is about protection.
 That is, protecting your clients.

 There are some home inspectors who believe that their job is to inspect a house in its current state.
 Open some windows, check some plugs and turn on and off some sink faucets.
 That is, concentrate on the task in front of them not considering outdated “Grandfathered” hazardous conditions.